 ~ Adding a letter in a pocket is a GREAT idea, and so very thoughtful, since it gives the recipient a chance to say Thank you for all your hard work, dedication and love.
 We at Flickennel Dachshunds thank you, too!

 These next photos are from the April 19, 2013 ESR graduation, featuring the lovely quilts sent by the lovely ladies of Minnesota Loving Hands!
 Thank you SO MUCH, ladies!
 You made these graduates VERY HAPPY.

-From all of the staff at Eagles Summit Ranch, and at FlicKennel Dachshunds, quilters - we salute you!
+From all of the staff at Eagles Summit Ranch, and at Flickennel Dachshunds, quilters - we salute you!
 We salute ALL the quilters across the nation who have joined this mission of showing gratitude, support, warmth and love to our returning warriors and their spouses and families.
 They appreciate it more than they can say.
+So do we.

 By the way, for those who don't know her, the lady holding one side of most of the quilts shown on this page is Janet Flick, avid quilter, and owner of Flickennel Dachshunds.

 From this . . . . to this!